-- The Elm Acres Foundation awards grants for programs that address the needs of at-risk youth in Crawford and Cherokee Counties.
+- The Elm Acres Foundation awards grants for programs that address the needs of at-risk youth in Crawford, Cherokee, and Labette Counties.
 Grants are available in the spring.

 - The Rita J. Bicknell Women’s Health Fund Women’s Giving Circle and Circle of Friends provide grants to improve the health and well-being of women by supporting education, increasing awareness, and sharing quality-of-life opportunities that benefit all women.
 Grants are offered in the spring.

 - The CFSEK General Funds grants are available in the areas of basic human needs, youth activities, and arts and culture.
 Applications are accepted in early summer.